-How did China's rapid construction of roads and railroads affect the population distribution: did it increase the concentration in the center of large cities or lead to decentralization?
+How did China’s rapid construction of roads and railroads affect the population distribution: did it increase the concentration in the center of large cities or lead to decentralization?
 Similarly, when China built the highway system did this help small cities by giving them access to larger markets or instead cause production to move from small cities to larger ones?
 How does the hukou (户口) system affect productivity: does it help prevent congestion issues in large cities or limit them from reaching their potential?
 Why does the distribution of city sizes in China differ significantly from the patterns found in Europe and North America?
+Is the high real estate vacancy rate evidence of a housing bubble?
+Are urban density restrictions increasing Chinese housing prices?
+Do purchase restrictions, such as preventing purchases of a second home, reduce housing prices?
+What will happen to housing prices and housing supply if Chinese cities introduce property taxes?

 - Course is open to Masters and PhD students